-This prediction is supported by a series of qualitative interviews I conducted with retail sellers in the Chicago area for the purposes of a research project on retailers’ implementation of their formal policies vis-à-vis consumers.
-In these interviews, I asked store clerks about their experiences with buyers with the purpose of studying the relationships between retail stores’ formal policies and their implementation by store clerks on the ground.
+This observation is supported by a series of qualitative interviews I conducted with retail sellers in the Chicago area as part of a research project on retailers’ implementation of their formal policies vis-à-vis consumers.
+In these interviews, I asked store clerks about their experiences with buyers for the purpose of studying the relationships between retail stores’ formal policies and their implementation by store clerks on the ground.
 Some of the interviews may illustrate the distributional implications of complaint-based segmentation of consumers.
-For example, one of the interviewees, a former store clerk at a high-end rug store explained, in response to my question as to whether he has ever deviated from the store’s formal policies, that:
+For example, one of the interviewees, a former store clerk at a high-end rug store explained, in response to my question as to whether he had ever deviated from the store’s formal policies, that:

 “Our policy was to charge a $100 delivery fee, but there might be something in the conversation […] where I’d say: ‘Ok, I’ll waive it for you’ if they ask. […] Those who managed to get their fees waived were typically white baby-boomers. […] There are plenty wealthy people of color who buy rugs, but to my memory, the people who would get their fees waived were mainly white.
 The black customers wouldn’t typically ask for their fees to be waived.”

-If higher income, better educated customers receive preferential treatment on virtue of being nudniks, they are likely to disproportionately benefit from nudnik-based segmentation, at the expense of the remaining, lower income, less educated consumers, and those belonging to minority groups.
+If higher income, better educated customers receive preferential treatment by virtue of being nudniks, they are likely to disproportionately benefit from nudnik-based segmentation, at the expense of the remaining, lower income, less educated consumers, and those belonging to minority groups.

 Sellers’ Nudnik-Targeting Techniques

-Notably, as Arbel and Shapira observe, sellers have several ways in which they may confront the nudnik threat.
-They can treat nudniks more favorably, but they could also drown out their voices by increasing the volume of positive reviews or limiting consumers’ ability to complain after the purchase.
+Notably, as Arbel and Shapira demonstrate, sellers have several ways in which they can respond to the nudnik threat.
+They can treat nudniks more favorably, but they can also drown out nudniks’ voices by increasing the volume of positive reviews or limiting consumers’ ability to complain after the purchase.
 As the authors explain, “while the first channel, selective remedies, is meant to convince nudniks not to disseminate damning information in the first place, the second channel, muffling of consumers’ voices, is meant as damage control once the nudnik has already publicly voiced frustration.”
 Finally, sellers may disarm nudniks by refusing to do business with them to begin with.
-For example, some hosts on Airbnb apparently refuse to rent out their homes to guests who tend to write negative online reviews.
+For example, some hosts on Airbnb reportedly refuse to rent out their homes to guests who tend to write negative online reviews.

 Given that nudniks are typically higher income, better educated consumers, refusing to provide service to them is unlikely to yield regressive distributional outcomes.
-Yet, it is important to bear in mind that higher income consumers usually represent higher value to the firm.
-Consequently, firms are unlikely to stop doing business with such consumers even if they are nudniks.
+Yet, it is important to bear in mind that higher income consumers usually provide more value to the seller.
+Consequently, sellers are unlikely to stop doing business with such consumers even if they are nudniks.

-Take the nudnik poster children Arbel and Shapira discuss in their Article, for example.
-Harvard Business Professor Ben Edelman, Chicago businessman Hassan Syed, and country music singer Dave Carroll are all consumers that firms are unlikely to refuse to offer their services to.
-It is more likely that sellers will consider denying service from nudniks only when dealing with lower-value, or one-time consumers, and only when denying service is unlikely to cause them considerable reputational harm (or expose them to legal sanction) in and of itself.
+For example, take the nudnik poster children Arbel and Shapira discuss in their Article, Harvard Business Professor Ben Edelman, Chicago businessman Hassan Syed, and country music singer Dave Carroll, all of whom are consumers to whom firms are unlikely to refuse to offer their services.
+It is more likely that sellers will consider denying service to nudniks only when dealing with lower-value, or one-time consumers, and only when denying service is unlikely to cause them considerable reputational harm or expose them to legal sanctions.